lirsacc/react-conveyor/README.md

 The `props` argument can expect the following props:

 - `missing`: List of missing fields. `null` if none are missing.
-- `inFlight`: List of fields for which there is a promise waiting to resolve. `null` if none are currently being fetched.
+- `inFlight`: List of fields / mutations for which there is a promise waiting to resolve. `null` if none are currently being fetched.
-- `errors`: map of applicable rejection reasons. `null` if no promise rejected.
+- `errors`: map of applicable rejection reasons for fields and mutations. `null` if no promise rejected.
 - `reload`: Call this function to force a reload.
 Can also be called with a field name for a partial reload.
 - `...rest`:
-  - one prop for every member of the `fetch` prop containing the promise resolved value or `undefined`
+  - one prop for every member of the `fields` prop containing the promise resolved value or `undefined`
+  - one prop for every entry in `mutation`.
   - any extra prop passed to `ReactConveyor`

 To see if there is any error, missing or loading fields and adapt the display accordingly, a simple truthiness check on `missing`, `inFlight` and `errors` should be sufficient.